farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 #### Consequences

-**<a id="_idTextAnchor022"></a>Consequences** are new aspects you write on your character sheet when your character takes a hit, representing the real harm and injury your character suffers.
+**Consequences** are new aspects you write on your character sheet when your character takes a hit, representing the real harm and injury your character suffers.

 When you take a consequence to absorb a hit, write an aspect in an empty consequence slot that describes what harm befalls your character.
 Use the severity of the consequence as a guide: If you were bitten by star spawn, a mild consequence might be **Nasty Bite**, but a moderate consequence could be **Bite That Won’t Stop Bleeding**, and a severe consequence might be **Crippled Leg**.